 Board Member Leo Anderson

-Leo Anderson is President of the Raymore-Peculiar Board of Education.
-He was elected in 2010 to the Board and re-elected in 2013.
-Leo attended the University of Missouri-Columbia and the University of Central Missouri.
+Leo Anderson attended the University of Missouri-Columbia and the University of Central Missouri.
 He was instrumental in designing cell phone technologies such as mobile data, Push-to-Talk and text messaging.
 He holds 13 United States patents and is employed with AT&T as a principal engineer responsible for U-verse Advanced TV.

 Since moving to Raymore in 2002, Leo has been active in the community.
+He was a member of the Raymore-Peculiar Board of Education for six years.
 He coached football with the Cass County Junior Athletic Association, was member of the Optimist Club, served Hope House and currently serves on the Raymore Planning and Zoning Board.
 Leo and his wife have been married for 21 years and their son, William, will graduate from Raymore-Peculiar in 2015.

 Board Member Rich Bartow